Aid effectiveness: Dambisa Moyo

 Noted Zambian economist Dambisa Moyo has been a fierce opponent to development aid, and calls it "the single worst decision of modern developmental politics".
 Her 2009 book, Dead Aid describes how aid has encouraged kleptocracies, corruption, aid-dependency and a series of detrimental economic effects and vicious downward spirals of development in Africa.
 She argues that foreign aid provides a windfall to governments which can encourage extreme forms of rent-seeking and through providing a positive shock of revenue, lead to Dutch Disease.
 Furthermore, this easy money offers governments an exit from the contract between them and their electorate: the contract that states that they must provide public goods in exchange for taxes.
 In short, it "allows the state to abdicate its responsibilities toward its people".
-It is important to note that Moyo alludes specifically to government bilateral and multilateral aid and not small-holder charity, humanitarian or emergency aid.
+Moyo alludes specifically to government bilateral and multilateral aid and not small-holder charity, humanitarian or emergency aid.
 Her prescriptions call for increased trade and foreign direct investment, emphasizing China's burgeoning role in Africa.
 Moyo also makes a case for micro-financing schemes, as popularized by the widespread success of Grameen Bank, to spark entrepreneurship within the continent on the ground level, thus building from the bottom-up as opposed to the top-down approach aid takes.

-Econometric Studies
+Econometric studies

 Many econometric studies have attempted to establish broad conclusions about aid, using regression analysis on a panel of recipient countries (seeing if their differing amounts and timings of aid received could be correlated with development indicators).
 These have created a mixed picture on the average effectiveness of aid, but one in which pessimism in the late 20th century has seemed to yield to qualified optimism in the early 21st century.
-See the table in the sub-section on "Major econometric studies and their findings", below.
+(See the table in the sub-section on "§ Major econometric studies and their findings", below.)